Hackeradda

 What Type of WhatsApp Data Is Valuable to Hackers?

-Cybercriminals don’t just want random information — they want usable digital identities.
+It’s not just any random information cybercriminals want, it’s usable digital identities.

 • WhatsApp Business accounts